-A non-disclosure agreement is signed by every potential buyer who inquires about your practice, after which time a prospectus is sent.
+A nondisclosure agreement (NDA) is signed by every potential buyer who inquires about your practice, after which time a prospectus is sent.
 A conversation between the potential buyer and broker then takes place to answer questions and gain a better understanding of the buyer’s intent.
 If the practice is deemed to be a good fit, a letter of intent is submitted, which typically takes 10 days.

 Due diligence process

 Once the seller and buyer agree to the terms, the due diligence process begins, which can take anywhere from 30 to 45 days.
-PTS can provide a checklist of the due diligence process for the seller that includes a breakdown of the practice corporation, personal funds, and treatment of accounts receivable, in addition to real estate, insurance, and licensing.
+PTS can provide a checklist of the due diligence process for the seller that includes a breakdown of the practice corporation, personal funds and treatment of accounts receivable, in addition to real estate, insurance and licensing.

 Notifying patients and staff

-In order to preserve the relationship with your patients and staff, you’ll want to tread lightly when announcing the transition.
+To preserve the relationship with your patients and staff, you’ll want to tread lightly when announcing the transition.
 Staff should be notified 15 to 30 days before the closing, whereas patients and referrals should only be notified after the closing date.

 Read our e-book “Strategies for Transition,” then contact the experts at PTS to start the process of selling your dental practice.